mjfusa/Samples/electron/getstarted/readme.md

 # Run the Packaging Project-Debug project
 This project should not be run from Visual Studio as we will use the Electron runtime to debug the JavaScript.
 'Debug' in this case refers to debugging the Electron JavaScript.
 Visual Studio is used to build and deploy the app.
 We will run it from the Start menu.

  Because this project uses a ```Windows Application Packaging Project```, the runtime runs as a packaged app with a unique [identity and Package Family Name](https://docs.microsoft.com/en-us/windows/uwp/publish/view-app-identity-details).
 This is important in how the App Service works.
 The App Service (```AppServiceUwp```) assumes that if an app connecting to it does not have an identity, (Excel is a Win32 app without an identity) - that Excel is connecting.
-Otherwise it assumes the connection is coming from a UWP client.
-Because we are running from a packaged environment, the Electron app connection will have an identity.
+Otherwise it assumes the connection is coming from a client with an identity.
+Because we are running from a packaged environment, the Electron app connection to the app service will have an identity.

  Included in the project are:
  * The Electron runtime and dependencies (node_modules).